-Although some senior schools do not carry out a formal academic assessment, many now use the ISEB pre-tests or other similar on-line assessment tools to screen pupils during their assessment procedure.
-At least one regular weekly workshop is offered during clubs and/or lunchtimes in order to support those pupils who wish to have extra practice.
+Although some senior schools do not carry out a formal academic assessment, many now use the ISEB (Independent Schools Examination Board) Pre-tests or other similar online assessment tools to screen pupils during their assessment procedure.
+At least one regular weekly workshop is offered during clubs and/or lunchtimes, in order to support those pupils who wish to have extra practice.
 Times of these are advertised and parents informed, but the onus is on the pupils to come along when they are advised to do so.
-We also set pupils some practice tests or exercises online, and pupils make the most of the sessions if they have completed these beforehand, so that we can work through any common mistakes.
+We also set pupils some practice tests or exercises to complete in their own time, and encourage them to take screenshots of any questions that they want to ask us about at their next workshop.
+Pupils make the most of these sessions if they have completed these tasks beforehand, so that we can work through any common mistakes.